mrpedrobraga/godot_extra_property_hints/README.md

 - "visible": If false, the property won't show in the inspector.

-- "update_inspector": If present, the property will update the inspector when edited.
+- "update_inspector": If present, the property will update the inspector when edited.<br/>
 	Useful if this property updates the visibility status of another.

-- "buttons": An array of `Dictionary`s that will be added as buttons.
+- "buttons": An array of `Dictionary`s that will be added as buttons.<br/>
-	You must specify a property 'callback' for the button to work.
+	You must specify a property 'callback' for the button to work.<br/>
-	This callback must take a single argument, which is the button you pressed.
+	This callback must take a single argument, which is the button you pressed.<br/>

 	You can optionally specify 'label', 'visible' and 'color.'

-- "warnings": An array of `Dictionary`s that will be added as labels.
+- "warnings": An array of `Dictionary`s that will be added as labels.<br/>
 	You must specify a property 'label' for the warning to work.

 	You can optionally specify 'visible' and 'color.'